enkidevs/curriculum/linux/jobs-and-processes-data-manipulation/file-streams/selecting-portions-of-a-line-using-cut.md

 $
 ```

-The fields in `/etc/passwd` are `:`-delimited with the first field containing the username and the second sixth field containing the user's home directory.
+The fields in `/etc/passwd` are `:`-delimited with the first field containing the username and the sixth field containing the user's home directory.

 ---
 ## Practice